 End-User, Task-based Policy Controls

 Every application responds to improperly formatted files in a different way.
-Office for example will give you an option to try and recover a file, while other applications note that the file is damaged if the data it reads doesn't match what's expected.
+Office for example will give you an option to try and recover a file, while other applications note that a file is damaged if the data it reads doesn't match what's expected.
 Still others say the file is of an invalid type.
 Any failed attempt to natively access protected content - whether double-clicking in Explorer or through an application's File Open menu - triggers the application's automatic response.
 Though at first this may be confusing, it becomes second-nature after a bit of adjusting.